zhehaowang/zhehao.me/essays/addressing-self.md

 We often times pondered, what it means to really know something, and among all the arts in this world, what would be worth knowing.

-The majority of my life was spent as a student, yet among the many things I was taught, I cannot say I learnt most of them.
+The majority of my life was spent as a student, yet among the things I was taught, I cannot say I learnt most of them.
 One can read a book, audit a course, labor in pratices, yet all of these are ways of obtaining knowledge, mostly irrelevant with evaluating whether our goal of learning something is achieved.

-I often times see these feats from those considered masters of their own arts:
+I often times see these feats from those considered masters of their arts:
 * To be able to explain it to a community, both from a high level and in-depth, in order to cater to different interest and skill levels of the audience.
 * To be able to connect the dots when something seemingly irrelevant to the untrained eyes is brought up.
 * To be able to apply what they know to produce something tangible.